wyxfhb/jettl/obsidian_notes/jettl Tools/Scripting.md

 Have got to find a way to distinguish messages that are private vs public for the naming conventions
 - maybe with holding library as prefix?
 - maybe just look at their relative path maybe to distinguish, this can be a double check

+---

+edit things that deal with Msg Strategy in favor for Msg